Case Overview

 Key Clinical Features

-Documented demyelinating disease consistent with multiple sclerosis, with radiographic progression over time
+Demyelinating disease consistent with multiple sclerosis, with radiographic progression over time

-Autonomic symptoms including syncope, dizziness, and blood pressure variability
+Episodic syncope, dizziness, and blood pressure variability

-Chronic migraine and headache syndromes with evolving severity
+Chronic migraine disorder with increasing severity

 Course and Complexity